Hurricane Hanna batters Texas coast - LI News Radio

 Hurricane Hanna batters Texas coast

-(HOUSTON) — Hurricane Hanna has strengthened and is sustaining winds of 80 mph.
+(HOUSTON) — Hurricane Hanna has strengthened and has sustained winds of 80 mph.
 The Category 1 hurricane is moving to the west at 8 mph and the center is currently about 50 miles ENE of Port Mansfield, Texas.

 Very heavy rain, strong winds and storm surge are currently impacting the south Texas coast, the worst of it south of Corpus Christi, down along the coast to the mouth of the Rio Grande River.
 The western eye wall is now along the coast there.